volterraedge/terraform-provider-volterra/docs/resources/volterra_forward_proxy_policy.md

 `description` - (Optional) Human readable description. (`String`).

+`disable` - (Optional) A value of true will administratively disable the object that corresponds to the containing message. (`Bool`).(Deprecated)

 `name` - (Required) The value of name has to follow DNS-1035 format. (`String`).

 ### Source Choice All Sources

 Any source that matches 0/0 ip prefix.

+### Source Choice Inside Sources

+All ip prefixes that are reachable via inside interfaces are chosen as Endpoints.

 ### Source Choice Label Selector